mitchellparsons/mitchellparsons.github.io/source/_posts/Hexo-Setup-using-Github-Pages.md

 ```
 if successful you should be able to navigate to http://localhost:4000/

-4. Setting up __config.yml_ for deployment
+4. Setup _\_config_ file for deployment
 What we have is default vanilla.
-Hexo deployment to github can be setup in the the __config.yml_.
+Hexo can be configured for deployment to github in the the _\_config.yml_ file.
 This is the [yaml](http://www.yaml.org/) config file for your website.
 I will leave it up to the reader to learn more about these options here.
 But, lets look at the deployment section of __config.yml_.
 Add your github repo and make it look something like the following

 ```yaml
 # Deployment